Comparing different types of RFID tagsPosted on November 12th, 2018

 - Applications for NFC tags

 NFC technology provides secure, one-to-one coupling, making it useful for contactless payment applications such as ApplePay™.
 And because almost all smartphones function as NFC readers, NFC tags are popular in promotional labels and posters, and are also a good tool for personalized customer engagement.
+To learn how brands have leveraged NFC technology, read our articles on NFC applications in wine labels or in the healthcare industry.

 Ultra-high-frequency (UHF) RFID tags: 300 MHz to 3GHz